KrolKamil/fast-photo/README.md

 ```

 ### WebSocket
-All request MUST be JSON type
+All requests MUST be JSON type
-All request MUST have this shape:
+Boilerplate for any request:
 ```
 {
     type: string,